easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 No software-specific easyblock 'EB_eb_minus_tutorial' found for eb-tutorial
 ```

 It is not mandatory to specify an easyblock in the easyconfig.
-However, in the absense of that
+However, in the absence of that
 specification, EasyBuild goes looking for an application-specific easyblock with the standard name,
 in this case `EB_eb_minus_tutorial`, which it does not have.
 Does that mean we have to implement an easyblock?